Eveleigh Railway Workshops

-The Eveleigh Railway Workshops (also known as is a heritage-listed former railway workshop and yard for the New South Wales Government Railways, located in Redfern in Sydney's Inner West.
+The Eveleigh Railway Workshops a heritage-listed former railway workshop and yard for the New South Wales Government Railways, located in Redfern in Sydney's Inner West.
 It was designed by George Cowdery and built from 1882 to 1897 by George Fishburn.
 The workshops are considered to have world heritage significance by curators of the Smithsonian Institution.
 They were added to the New South Wales State Heritage Register on 2 April 1999.

 Part of a larger complex that has been subject to some redevelopment, the workshops are also known as Eveleigh Railway Yards, South Eveleigh Precinct; North Eveleigh; Macdonaldtown Gasworks and the Macdonaldtown Triangle.
 The site is owned by the Transport Asset Holding Entity, and includes an events and cultural precinct known as Carriageworks.